Comment

 These are by no means exhaustive, but the examples below depict some flavours of common character types and the costume elements that are often worn by them.

-Sylvankind are named as such because the nation’s primary manpower comes from Sylvans, enormous sentient tree-like creatures who inhabit the forests of the Wonder.
-The Sylvankind not only perform the usual military duties of strategy and training, but tend to the Sylvan that is their charge with the same kindness any gardener would give to their daffodils.
-They tend to be support fighters in battle, using apothecary and physician skills in support of bands of Woodcutters when away from the Sylvan army.
+The nation’s primary warriors, named as such because the nation’s strength of arms comes from Sylvans.
+The Bloomtenders not only perform the usual military duties of strategy and training, but tend to their soldiers with the same kindness any gardener would give to their daffodils.
+They are usually support fighters – warriors who also have physician or apothecary skills.
+When away from their trees, they often fight alongside Verdants to best utilise their skills.

 These warriors are never without a keepsake from the Sylvan they are bonded to – usually a leaf or seed kept in a pouch.